Lowest Mortgage Rate in Canada. Starting from 2.99%

 • According to the CMHC, roughly 85% of fixed-rate mortgages are coming due in 2025 that were contracted when the Bank of Canada rate was at or below 1%

-• Amid Trump tariff threats and Canadian retaliation, the trade hit could eventually worsen our national housing crisis if prices increase substantially on building materials and, by extension, prices for end-users
+• Amid Trump tariffs and Canadian retaliation, the supply hit could eventually worsen our national housing crisis if prices increase substantially on building materials and, by extension, prices for end-users

 • It's estimated that 83% more on-site construction workers are needed (that's nearly half a million people) over the coming decade to meet building-demand needs